 This measure was recommended by 2008 OLA report.
 There is currently no reliable data source for this measure.
-There were 13,800 documented communications with veterans throughout 2019; the County's Veteran population continues to decrease.
+There were 9,407 documented communications with veterans throughout 2021 and our Veteran population has decreased from 15,614 in 2020 to 15,036 in 2021.

 Year Total

-Veteran population in St. Louis County 2017 15,704
+Veteran population in St. Louis 2017 15,704

-2018 15,384
+County 2018 15,384

 2019 15,068

+2020 15,614

+2021 15,036

-Data Source: VA posted 2019 expenditure data
+Data Source: VA posted 2021 expenditure data

-Parks, Libraries Department Goal: N/A - St. Louis County does not provide parks or libraries.
+Parks, Libraries Department Goal: ent Goal: N/A - St. Louis County does not provide parks or libraries.
 Commissioner Public Health and Safety; Community Growth and Prosperity Priority Area:

 Measure 22.
-Parks/Libraries - (N/A No County Parks, Recreational Programs or County Facilities)
+Parks/Libraries - County Parks, Recreational Programs or County Facilities

-Current Performance: Although St. Louis County does not operate county parks, some of the 2019 Residential Survey Data speaks to general ratings in this area.
-The overall quality of life was given an average rating of 70 points, or "good," a similar rating compared to 2016, although this rating has been trending up since this question was first asked.
-Quality of life ratings given to St. Louis County were higher than average ratings given to other counties across the nation.
+Current Performance: Although St. Louis County does not operate county parks, some of the 2022 Residential Survey Data speaks to general ratings in this area.
+The overall quality of life was given an average rating of 68 points, or "good," a similar rating compared to 2019.
+Quality of life ratings given to St. Louis County were also similar to ratings given to other counties across the nation.